wolfsolver/Supernote-SmartPenToolkit/README.md

 # Scribble Plugin

+>[!CAUTION]
+> This tool is technically designed to **erase the writing underneath your scribbles**.
+However, being an unstable Alpha, it occasionally suffers from an "**omnipotence complex**" and decides the entire page is a mistake.
+> When running it, for now, you should be prepared: there's a non-zero chance the program will take offense and erase the entire page instead of just the stroke.
+This isn't a bug, it's an aggressive **artistic reboot**.
+> **Proceed with caution (and don't get too attached to your current masterpiece).**

 ## Description

 This plugin is used to remove scribbles from the note and in future many other sign like square and circle.